kw1986/sample_c_code/README.md

-This sample C code is for demonstrating the coding skill.<br/><br/>
+This sample C code is for demonstrating the skill and design pattern of solving the question as shown below.<br/><br/>

 Write a C program that reads the input file (ASCII_DATA.txt) line by line and write it to an output file.<br/>
 The reading & writing of input file must follow the steps as below:<br/><br/>